Industrial Waste Heat Recovery Systems

 No industrial equipment nor process is 100% efficient.
 Inefficiencies are often in the form of waste heat losses.
 Depending on the temperature of this waste heat, it can be reused locally for preheating purposes, or converted to an emission-free source of power.

-In a waste heat to power project, a waste heat recovery system extracts the thermal energy from the exhaust gas of an industrial plant to power the Organic Rankine Cycle (ORC) module via the intermediate fluid.
+In a waste heat to power project, a waste heat recovery system extracts the thermal energy from the exhaust gas of an industrial plant to power the Organic Rankine Cycle (ORC) module via the intermediate fluid to turn waste heat into electricity.
 The intermediate fluid, which is usually oil, pressurized water or steam, transfers heat to the organic fluid in the ORC evaporator, where the organic fluid vaporizes.
 The vaporized fluid then passes to the turbine.
 The vapour expands, causing the turbine to spin and creating electricity through the generator.
 The vaporized organic fluid then continues through the cycle to the condenser where it returns to a liquid state.
 It then passes through the pump before beginning the cycle again.

 How waste heat is converted to power (Animation: Terrapin Geothermics)